 Presents the student with a comprehensive understanding of the role of the professional landscape architect and the problems and opportunities one may encounter in an office or other professional situations.
 Topics discussed include practice diversity, marketing professional services, office and project management, construction management, computers in the profession, and ethics.

-LA 483 Design Criticism

-Fall.
+[LA 480 Principles of Spatial Design and Aesthetics (also City and Regional Planning 481 and 581) Fall.
 3 credits.

-Writing design criticism.
+Not offered 1999-2000.
+A lecture course that introduces the spatial and visual design vocabularies of cities.
+Aesthetic principles and theories of design are investigated for different types of urban spaces drawn from a variety of international examples, historic and modern.
+Included in the course are design methods and applications in the contemporary urban context of Europe and North America.]
+LA 483 Design Criticism Fall.
+3 credits Writing design criticism.
 Emphasis on analytical descriptions and interpretations or works and on the role of criticism in design discourse.
-[LA 486 Community Design Workshop Spring.
+ILA 486 Community Design Workshop Spring.
 3 credits.
 Permission of instructor.
 S-U grades optional.
-Not offered spring 2001.
+Not offered 1999-2000.
 This class will offer hands-on learning of the design process through the designing and building of service-oriented community projects (parks, public spaces, school gardens, downtown revitalization).
 This course will enable students to both study and experience design and implementation skills at all levels of the design process.
 Students will learn and practice skills related to community design primarily through work on the participating design and planning phase of the project.]
 [LA 487 Experiential Community Design Fall.
 3 credits.
 Permission of instructor.
 S-U grades optional.
-Not offered spring 2001.
+Not offered 1999- 2000.
 This class will offer the opportunity to learn, hands-on, the design process through the designing and building of service-oriented community projects (parks, public spaces, school gardens, downtown revitalization).
 This course will enable students to both study and experience design and implementation skills at all levels of the design process.
-Students will be engaged in the community-build phase of a community design project initiated the previous spring semester.]
+Students will be engaged in the communitybuild phase of a community design project initiated the previous spring semester.]
 LA 490 Rome Wasn't Built in a Day Spring.
 3 credits.